 Pleasantview real estate guide & listings for sale

-Pleasantview offers a relaxed atmosphere and will appeal to home buyers who enjoy spending time in green spaces.
-This area is reasonably quiet, as there isn't a lot of street noise or city clamour.
-Finally, it is very easy to access public green spaces in the neighbourhood since there are a few of them nearby for residents to explore.
+The character of Pleasantview is exemplified by its relaxed environment.
+This part of Edmonton is quiet, as there isn't a lot of street noise or city clamour.
+Lastly, it is very easy to reach public green spaces in the neighbourhood since there are a few of them nearby for residents to unwind in.

 Pleasantview affords home buyers several alternative modes of transportation.
 With a few nearby bus lines, the public transit network in Pleasantview is reasonably accessible.
 Most houses for sale in this area are located in places that are also reasonably convenient for those who travel by foot; many common errands can be run without the use of a car.
 Cycling is easy in Pleasantview because the terrain is quite flat, and there are innumerable bike lanes.